 5. Speak out what you see around

 Look around wherever you are – it could be indoors, it could be outdoors – and speak a word or full sentence, describing whatever you see.
 Don’t think hard on what to say.
 Just say on the fly.
 Go for speed, not for accuracy.
 Because you speak without pausing, your practice is close to what you’ll face in real situations.
+Later on, look for words or expressions you struggled with in a dictionary to fill the gaps in your repertoire.

 Although you can practice this exercise anywhere, you’ll come across diverse situations to call out mainly outdoors.